PTR™ Blanket is on sale now! Use code SPREADTHEWORD for $2,000 discount.

 Collateral Cartilages

-The collateral cartilages flank the coffin joint, providing essential protection.
+The collateral cartilage flanks the coffin joint, providing essential protection.
 These structures allow the hoof to flex and adapt to different terrains, offering flexibility and aiding in coffin joint protection.
 This flexibility is vital for absorbing impacts and ensuring smooth movement.
-Gladiator Equine’s range of hoof balms and oils can help maintain the flexibility and health of the collateral cartilages.
+Gladiator Equine’s range of equine products can help maintain the flexibility and health of the collateral cartilage.

 Laminae

-The laminae are intricate structures that connect the outer hoof wall to the pedal bone.
+The laminae are intricate structures that connect the outer wall of the hoof to the pedal bone.
 Comprising sensitive and non-sensitive layers, they act like Velcro, providing pedal bone support.
 This connection is crucial for maintaining the hoof’s strength and integrity, preventing conditions like laminitis.
 Our laminae-supporting products at Gladiator Equine are formulated to strengthen these connections and prevent hoof-related issues.

 Pedal Bone